 To check the validity and integrity of backups, you should regularly perform restoration tests to ensure the backup is working correctly and the backed-up data is complete and accurate.
 By performing a test restore you can identify any possible problems that may occur before you have to do a real restore.

 In a business, the time it takes to restore files may prove to be critical, so performing regular test restores means that you'll be able to reliably predict how long a restore will take and optimize it as appropriate.
+You'll also be familiar with the data restore process - enabling you to get back up and running far quicker than having to learn the process from scratch.

 With a proper backup and recovery plan, you will have 24/7 access to critical data and keep your business running smoothly.
 SyncBackPro supports all the features discussed in this article.
 Using SyncBackPro, you can run automated backups (full or incremental backups) to an on-site and off-site locations, ensure a better security for backup files with encryption and you can check the accuracy of backups using advanced features like verification and integrity check.